-The Weights You Keep
+The Proof You Keep

 Every enterprise AI vendor in 2026 is selling you one of two things.